tomjoht/learnapidoc/_docs/testing_your_documentation/testingdocs_testing_assumptions.md

 Other technical writers are usually both curious and helpful when you ask them to try out your instructions.
 And when other technical writers start to walk through your steps, they recognize discrepancies in style that are worthy of discussion in themselves.

-Although usually other technical writers don't have time to go through your instructions, and they usually share your same level of technical expertise, having *someone* test your instructions is better than no one.
+Although other technical writers don't always have time to go through your instructions, and they usually share your same level of technical expertise, having *someone* test your instructions is better than no one.

 {% include random_ad2.html %}